mulesoft/mule/CONTRIBUTING.md

 * A **Java SDK**.
 * A recent version of **Maven**.
-* A development environment tool or *IDE* (most preferably Anypoint Studio with DevKit plugin installed).
+* A development environment tool or **IDE**.
 * A new **branch** of code to work on.

 #### Java

 1. If you are working with *Windows* or **Linux**, install one of the following [Java Development Kits](http://www.oracle.com/technetwork/java/javase/downloads/index.html) on your local drive.
-2. If you are working on a **Mac**, simply confirm that the JDK shipped with your Mac OS X is _Java SE Development Kit 7 (also known as Java SE)_ or newer using the command
+2. If you are working on a **Mac**, simply confirm that the JDK shipped with your Mac OS X is _Java SE Development Kit 8 (also known as Java SE)_ or newer using the command
 `java -version`.
 Then skip to step 4 below.
 3. Create an environment variable called `JAVA_HOME`, setting it to the directory in which you installed the JDK.
 4. Update the `PATH` environment variable so that it includes the path to JDK binaries.
 Add the following to the `PATH` variable: